 What is the Christian Message?

-And after five days the high priest Ananias came down with some elders and a spokesman, one Tertullus.
-They laid before the governor their case against Paul.
-And when he had been summoned, Tertullus began to accuse him, saying:
+1Now after five days the high priest Ananias came down with some elders and an attorney named Tertullus, and they brought charges against Paul to the governor.
+2After Paul had been summoned, Tertullus began accusing him, saying to the governor,